The Golden Ratio

 © Nielsen Norman Group, Fair Use

 Another quirk of this unique visual relationship is that designers also apply it in slightly more complex ways.
-A common technique is to use it as a logarithmic spiral, or “golden spiral.”
-For example, designers can take a length of 55 units as a starting point.
+A common technique is to use it as a logarithmic spiral—or “golden spiral.”
+For instance, designers can take a length of 55 units as a starting point.
 Then, they can draw inwards to reach a length of 34 units when they pass that starting point.
-As they continue inwards with lengths of 21, 13, 8, 5, 3, 2 and then 1, a “golden spiral” appears.
-Such a spiral is more interesting to look at than an equally spaced one.
-However, the phenomenon includes something else.
+As they continue inwards and inwards with lengths of 21, 13, 8, 5, 3, 2 and then 1, a “golden spiral” is what appears.
+Such a spiral is more interesting to look at than one that's equally spaced.
+Yet, the phenomenon includes something else.
 Research has shown that the human eye also processes images constructed with the ratio more quickly.

 Image showing four representations of the Golden Ratio, including the Golden Spiral.